University of Nursing, Yangon

 The University of Nursing, Yangon (သူနာပြု တက္ကသိုလ် (ရန်ကုန်) /my/; formerly The Institute of Nursing, Yangon) is a nursing university, located in Lanmadaw Township, Yangon, Myanmar.
 It is one of three universities in the country that offers a four-year bachelor's degree program in nursing (i.e. B.N.Sc (Generic)).
 The UON - Yangon also offers a master's degree program in nursing and diploma programs in dental, EENT, mental health, pediatrics, critical care, and orthopedics.
 Moreover, there is a two-year B.N.Sc (Bridge) program for in-service nurses who have earned a nursing diploma.

-The university, which admits only 150 students per year for generic program, is one of the most selective universities in the nation.
-Nursing is one of few professions in Myanmar that provides decent job opportunities—inside or outside the country.
+One of the most selective universities in the country, it only admits 150 students per year for generic program.
+Nursing is one of the few professions in Myanmar that provides decent job opportunities—inside or outside the country.
 The matriculation marks required for admission in 2013 was 440 out 600, slightly below what was required to go to medical school.
-For in-service nurses who want to enroll for the B.N.Sc (Bridge) program must have at least two-year service for the government and need to sit selection exam which is usually held in October/November of every year.
+The in-service nurses who want to enroll for the B.N.Sc (Bridge) program must have at least two-year service for the government and pass a selection exam which is usually held in October/November every year.